Black River (Cheboygan County)

 Black River is a 78.8 mi river in the U.S. state of Michigan, flowing mostly northward through four Northern Michigan counties: Otsego, Montmorency, Presque Isle, and Cheboygan.
 The Black River flows into the Cheboygan River at 45°36′13″N 84°27′47″W, just south of the city of Cheboygan, and then into Lake Huron.
-The main branch of the Black River rises in Charlton Township in east-central Otsego County near the boundary with Montmorency County.
+The main branch of the Black River originates in Charlton Township in east-central Otsego County near the boundary with Montmorency County.
 The East Branch of the Black River rises less than a mile to the east in Vienna Township in Montmorency County.
 The other major tributaries, Canada Creek, Tomahawk Creek and the Rainy River all rise in northern Montmorency County.